UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

 Bugs and caveats
 ----------------

+- Testing is not exhaustive:
+  You should not rely on `@quickcheck` to test every possible input value, even if the set of possible input values is small.
+- `@quickcheck` can not verify program properties.
+  It can only find counterexamples or fail to do so.
+- Unlike [`QuickCheck`](https://github.com/nick8325/quickcheck), this package neither attempts to minimize failing test cases, nor has builtin support to generate random functions.
+  Shrinking of failing tests may be implemented in the future.
 - Performance is quite low:
   On the author's laptop, `@quickcheck n=10^7 true (x :: Int)` takes around 5.6 seconds and `@time @quickcheck n=10^7 (a+b == b+a || any(isnan, (a,b)) || all(isinf, (a,b))) ((a,b) :: Float64)` takes around 6.9 seconds.
 - Combinatorial explosion of special cases makes working with many variables very difficult.
   For example, using nine `Float64` variables to check properties of 3x3 matrices generates 5*10^9 special cases.
-  If you need something like this, consider specialising `RandomizedPropertyTest.generate` for a custom generator datatype instead.
+  If you need many variables to express the property you want to check, consider specialising `RandomizedPropertyTest.generate` and `RandomizedPropertyTest.specialcases` for a custom generator datatype instead.
-- Testing is not exhaustive:
-  You should not rely on `@quickcheck` to test every possible input value, e. g. if the only variable for which you are testing is a small integer range.
 - Error messages do not give correct source location information in case of a failure.
   However, if `@quickcheck` is used in conjunction with `@test`, a full stacktrace is given; if it is used interactively, the location should be obvious.
   Further, in both cases the expression is printed.